-Dr. Donald M. Berwick is a Senior Fellow at American Progress.
-He is also president emeritus and a senior fellow at the Institute for Healthcare Improvement, or IHI, which Dr. Berwick co-founded and led as president and CEO for 18 years.
+Donald M. Berwick is a senior fellow at American Progress.
+He is also president emeritus and a senior fellow at the Institute for Healthcare Improvement, which Dr. Berwick co-founded and led as president and CEO for 18 years.
 He is one of the nation’s leading authorities on health care quality and improvement.

-In July 2010, President Barack Obama appointed Dr. Berwick as administrator of the Centers for Medicare and Medicaid Services, or CMS—a position he held until December 2011.
+In July 2010, then-President Barack Obama appointed Dr. Berwick as administrator of the Centers for Medicare and Medicaid Services—a position he held until December 2011.
 A pediatrician by background, Dr. Berwick has served as a clinical professor of pediatrics and health care policy at Harvard Medical School, a professor of health policy and management at the Harvard School of Public Health, and as a staff member at Boston Children’s Hospital and Medical Center, Massachusetts General Hospital, and the Brigham and Women’s Hospital.
 He has also served as vice chair of the U.S. Preventive Services Task Force, the first independent member of the board of trustees of the American Hospital Association, and chair of the National Advisory Council of the Agency for Healthcare Research and Quality.
-An elected member of the Institute of Medicine, or IOM, Dr. Berwick served two terms on the organization’s governing council and was a member of the IOM Board on Global Health.
-He served on President Bill Clinton’s Advisory Commission on Consumer Protection and Quality in the Health Care Industry.
+An elected member of the Institute of Medicine (IOM), Dr. Berwick served two terms on the organization’s governing council and was a member of the IOM Board on Global Health.
+He served on former President Bill Clinton’s Advisory Commission on Consumer Protection and Quality in the Health Care Industry.